Why get certified as an AWS SysOps Administrator?TOP

 - Exam cost: $150 for first certification, $75 for recertification.

 - Recertification requirements: Because of the fast-moving nature of AWS, they require recertification every two years.

 - Exam content: For every certification they offer, AWS provides an Exam Blueprint which lays out, in excruciating detail, the exact content, relative weights, and suggested reading (i.e. white papers) for each topic you’ll be tested on.
 Reviewing the one for SysOps Associate, you’ll see that it covers fault tolerance, networking, storage, security, and a dozen or so other high-level topics.
 Preparing is essential and the exam blueprint should be stop No. 1 on your preparation journey.
 Once you’ve identified the areas you may need help with, you can review the white papers and other resources provided in this guide to brush up on those technologies and concepts.

 - Is there a penalty for failing the real test?
 The first time you fail, you must wait two weeks (commonly referred to as a “cooldown” period).
-You can take the exam as many as three times in one year (measured from the date of your first attempt).
+There is no limit on exam attempts until the test taker has passed.

 - Is the test open book?
 All tests are closed book, closed internet—after your clock starts on your test, the only notes you get to review are the ones in your head!

 - Where does the real test take place?
 PSI test taking facilities—typically a local community college or a local, specialized test-taking facility.
 You’ll need to show up at least 15 minutes before your appointed time, show a valid ID, leave your cell phone and all other electronics in a locker, and be escorted to a computer where the proctor will open your test.
 The only materials you’re given are a small (typically 8.5 x 11 inch) dry erase whiteboard and a pen for the whiteboard.
 Register for your exam here.